Andy Parsons: Stand-up comedy

+In Sept 2000 Parsons was making appearances at Up The Creek Comedy Club in Greenwich, often alongside Jimmy Carr.

 Parsons regularly performs solo shows at comedy festivals, and also at The Comedy Store.
 He is the Time Out Comedy Award Winner 2002.

 In 2008, he co-wrote and starred in a BBC Radio 4 sitcom called The Lost Weblog of Scrooby Trevithick and a second series, Scrooby Trevithick, aired in 2010.
 He toured in the UK with his show Andy Parsons: Citizens! in 2009.
 The show was recorded at the Lyric Theatre, London on 28 September 2009 and released on DVD in November that year under the title Britain's Got Idiots which was shown on BBC2 in October & December 2010.

 In 2010, Parsons took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Children's Hospital, filmed live at the O2 Arena in London on 30 March.

 His 2011 UK National Tour was called Gruntled. and his 2013 tour was called I've Got A Shed.
 His third DVD Slacktivist was released on 25 November 2013 and was televised on BBC Two in December 2014.

 His 2015 tour was entitled Live & Unleashed - But Naturally Cautious.
 Also in 2015 Andy started the Slacktivist Action Group.
 Occurring monthly with MPs, journalists, experts and comedians.

 2017 brought the new tour Peak Bullsh*t.

-His most recent tour is called Healing The Nation and ran from September to December 2019, then resumed, with new material, in September 2021.
+His 2019 tour, called Healing The Nation, ran from September 2019 to March 2020, and then resumed after the Covid pandemic, with new material, in September 2021.

+His 2023/2024 UK Tour is called Bafflingly Optimistic.